Lifaon/42_RT/README.md

 ```
 $ ./rt 'file_name
 ```
 Clustering calculations are implemented.
-You can run the programm simultaneously on different computers as long as you're connected to the same network<br>
+You can run the programm simultaneously on different computers as long as you're connected to the same network.<br>
 - To run the programm as the host :
 ```
 $ ./rt 'file_name' -host 'number of clients'